 When we add the attached pronouns to common nouns, they are more like the English adjective pronouns.
 For example, in the words كِتَابِي, كِتَابُكَ, كِتَابُهُ, and كِتَابُهُم, the pronominal suffixes ـي, ـكَ, ـهُ, and ـهُم mean my, your, his, and their, respectively.
 If we attached them to prepositions or adverbs, they function as objects of these prepositions / adverbs.
 Take the words مَعَنَا “with us” and إِلَيْكُم “to you”.
 The pronominal suffixes ـنَا and ـكُم are the object of the prepositions.

 With verbs, the attached pronouns function as a subject or an object.
-For instance, in كَتَبْتُ “I wrote”, سَمِعْنَ “they (fem.) heard,” and ضَرَبَا “they both beat”, the pronominal suffixes ـتُ, ـنَ, and ـا (i.e. I, they (fem.), and they both, respectively) are the subjects of the verbs they are attached to.
+For instance, in كَتَبْتُ “I wrote”, سَمِعْنَ “they (fem.) heard,” and ضَرَبَا “they both beat”, the pronominal suffixes ـتُ, ـنَ, and ـا (i.e. I, they (fem.), and they both, respectively) are the subjects of the verbs.
 Similarly, in كَتَبْتُهُ “I wrote it”, سَمِعْنَنَا “they (fem) heard us”, and ضَرَبَاه “they beat him,” the pronominal suffixes, ـهُ, ـنَا, and هُ are the object of the verbs, hence I wrote it; they (fem.) heard us; and they (both) beat him, respectively.

 In this e-book, you will find tables of the attached pronouns with examples.
 We hope that our presentation of these essential lexical items makes your Arabic learning easier and speedier.